-My role consists of diagnostic imaging physics clinical, teaching, and research responsibilities.
-Clinically, I ensure the safety, accreditation, and image quality of Magnetic Resonance Imaging (MRI), Computed Tomography, Fluoroscopy, and Radiography equipment at the UW Medical Center, Harborview Medical Center, and other affiliated clinics.
-I teach MRI Physics to UW, Virginia Mason, and Madigan Radiology residents, and give sporadic lectures to other departments.
-My research involves translational MRI research, specifically the correction of susceptibility and off-resonance artifacts.
+Michael Hoff’s role consists of diagnostic imaging physics clinical, teaching, and research responsibilities.
+Clinically, he ensures the safety, accreditation, and image quality of Magnetic Resonance Imaging (MRI), Computed Tomography, Fluoroscopy, and Radiography equipment at the UW Medical Center, Harborview Medical Center, and other affiliated clinics.
+He teaches MRI Physics to UW, Virginia Mason, and Madigan Radiology residents, and gives sporadic lectures to other departments.
+His research involves translational MRI research, specifically the correction of susceptibility and off-resonance artifacts.

-I completed my CAMPEP-accredited Medical Physics PhD in 2012 at the University of British Columbia in Vancouver, Canada.
-I researched strategies for correction of artifacts in MRI stemming from magnetic field inhomogeneities.
-Prior to this degree, I obtained a CAMPEP-accredited Medical Physics Masters degree where I researched quantification of tissue hypoxia in mice using a biomarker detectable with fluorine MR spectroscopy.
+He completed a CAMPEP-accredited Medical Physics PhD in 2012 at the University of British Columbia in Vancouver, Canada.
+He researched strategies for correction of artifacts in MRI stemming from magnetic field inhomogeneities.
+Prior to this degree, he obtained a CAMPEP-accredited Medical Physics Masters degree where he researched quantification of tissue hypoxia in mice using a biomarker detectable with fluorine MR spectroscopy.